20mph borough speed limit

 Are all roads in Lewisham included?

-Private roads or those on housing estates are also not included in the borough-wide limit.
+Private roads or those on housing estates are also not included in the borough-wide limit and often have far lower speed limits.

 How will I know I am in a 20mph zone?